Alpenbock Loop Historical Hike

 About the Hike

-Join the Salt Lake Climbers Alliance for a 1.5-hour interpretive walking tour of the Alpenbock Loop—the historic heart of Wasatch climbing.
+Join the Salt Lake Climbers Alliance and the Utah Historical Society for a ~1.5-hour interpretive walking tour of the Alpenbock Loop—the historic heart of Wasatch climbing.
 This 1.5-mile loop explores the pioneering climbs of the 1960s and the conservation values that continue to define Little Cottonwood Canyon.

 Led by SLCA staff, the tour invites you to reflect on the intersection of outdoor recreation, environmental ethics, and cultural preservation in one of America’s most iconic climbing destinations.
 Whether you’re a climber, history buff, or curious explorer, this is a rare opportunity to walk in the footsteps of climbing history.